Tobisaninfo/CookNow-iOS/README.md

 ## Features

 - Random weekly recipe plan
-- shopping list for ingredients not in your plantry
+- shopping list for ingredients not in your pantry
 - save your ingredients at home in the pantry
 - save recipes in collections
-- scan barcodes for recipes suggestions
+- scan barcode for recipes suggestions
-- scan barcodes to add products into your pantry
+- scan barcode to add products into your pantry
 - select a supermarket for discover deals
-- choose your diatry restriction (vegan, vegeratian, ...)
+- choose your dietary restriction (vegan, vegetarian, ...)

 ## Screenshots